The Impact of Seizures After Traumatic Brain Injury (TBI)

 • Emotional changes and erratic behavior

-• Light and sound sensitivity
+• Light sensitivity and sound sensitivity

-It’s important to note that post-TBI seizures can be a sign of post-traumatic epilepsy (PTE), which can manifest months or even years after the initial blow.
-Check to know more about the other symptoms of TBI.
+It’s important to note that post-traumatic seizures can be a sign of a TBI, which can manifest months or even years after the initial blow.

 • Skull fractures